notspiff/game.nestopia/Readme.md

 ## Windows

+We will use CMake to generate a `kodi-addons.sln` Visual Studio solution and project files.
+Add-ons can be built individually through their specific project, or all at once by building the solution.

 First, download and install [CMake](http://www.cmake.org/download/) and [MinGW](http://www.mingw.org/).
 Add the MinGW `bin` folder to your path (e.g. `C:\MinGW\bin`).

 Run the script from [PR 6658](https://github.com/xbmc/xbmc/pull/6658) to create Visual Studio project files